Write us

 Its name may be a tounge-twister and it’s located at an altitude that takes your breath away, literally, and it’s overshadowed by neighboring attractions such as Machu Picchu, Ollantaytambo and Pisaq.
 But the village of Andahuaylillas is well worth a visit.
 Here are five things to do.

-1. The Sistene Chapel of the Americas
+1. Andahuaylillas Chuch (The Sistene Chapel of the Americas)

-La Capilla Sixtina de las Americas, the Sistine Chapel of the Americas the Church of San Pedro, is located in Andahuaylillas’s quaint central plaza.
-Now, I know what you are thinking, “ya, ya I’ve seen old churches before.
+The Sistine Chapel of the Americas, the Church of San Pedro, is located in Andahuaylillas quaint central plaza.
+Now, I know what you are thinking, I’ve seen old churches before.
 What could be so different about this one?”
 The fusion of traditional Incan spirituality and Catholicism makes this gold, silver and bronze adorned church unique.
 Constructed by the Jesuits in the 16th century on the site of a pre-Colombian ceremonial site, the Capillas Sixtina reflects the heritage of the local people.
 Biblical oil paintings adorn the walls, but so do images of the sun, revered by the Incas.
 The church’s organ, still played every mass although slightly out of tune, also dates back to the 16th century, making it one of the oldest, and perhaps even the oldest, in the Western Hemisphere.
 A tour of the church costs about three soles and the money goes to feed the local children.
 Check out the stone steps leading up to the church.
 The stones are part of the original Wari structure.
 Several symbols are carved into the stones.
 If you are lucky you may also see a wedding procession or religious festival, which usually includes ellaborate costumes, Andean music and traditional dances.
 The Festival of the Patron Saint of San Pedro, on June 29 and 30, is perhaps the best time to visit the village and get a real feel for the local culture, dance huayno and taste the local chica and cuy.

 2. The Hanging Bridge